Breakout (1975 film): Actual event

 In May 1961, the ruler of the Dominican Republic, Rafael Trujillo was murdered with weapons supplied by the CIA.
 An internal CIA memorandum states that a 1973 Office of Inspector General investigation into the murder disclosed "quite extensive Agency involvement with the plotters."
 The CIA described its role in "changing" the government of the Dominican Republic "as a 'success' in that it assisted in moving the Dominican Republic from a totalitarian dictatorship to a Western-style democracy."
 Bosch was elected president of the Dominican Republic in 1962.

 In November 1961, Mexican police found a corpse they identified as Luis Melchior Vidal Jr., godson of Trujillo.
 Vidal was the unofficial business agent of the Dominican Republic while Trujillo was in power.
 Under cover of the "American Sucrose Company" and the "Paint Company of America", Vidal had teamed up with the American, Joel David Kaplan, to operate as arms merchants for the CIA.

 In 1962, the younger Kaplan was convicted in Mexico City of killing Vidal.
 He was sentenced to 28 years in prison.
 Kaplan always maintained his innocence.
 He was held at the Santa Martha Acatitla prison in the Iztapalapa borough of the Mexico City D.F. region.

 His sister, Judy Kaplan, attempted to secure his release in numerous ways, finally developing an audacious plot.
 In a plan hatched by San Francisco attorney Vasilios Basil "Bill" Choulos (1928–2003), a Bell Helicopter with its bottom painted in colors similar to that of the Mexican attorney general's helicopter would land in Mexico City's Santa Maria Acatitla prison and conduct a daring prisoner escape.

 On August 19, 1971, a helicopter landed in the prison yard.
 The guards mistakenly thought this was an official visit.
 In two minutes, Kaplan and Kaplan's cellmate Carlos Antonio Contreras Castro, a Venezuelan counterfeiter, boarded the craft and were piloted away.
 No shots were fired.
 Both men were flown to Texas and then different planes flew Kaplan to California and Castro to Guatemala.

 The Mexican police requested that the Federal Bureau of Investigation (FBI) arrest and remand Kaplan on August 20, 1971.
 Kaplan's attorney claimed that Kaplan was a CIA agent.
 Neither the FBI nor the U.S. Department of Justice have pursued the issue.
 The Mexican government never initiated extradition proceedings against Kaplan.

-The escape is told in a book, The 10-Second Jailbreak: The Helicopter Escape of Joel David Kaplan by Eliot Asinof, Warren Hinckle and William Turner.
+The escape is told in a book, The 10-Second Jailbreak: The Helicopter Escape of Joel David Kaplan by Eliot Asinof, Warren Hinckle and William W. Turner.
 Unlike in the film, there was no rape distraction, no shots were fired, and there was no pursuit by Mexican law enforcement.